-Book Review: The Hero Two Doors Down by Sharon Robinson #ReadYourWorld
+The Hero Two Doors Down by Jackie Robinson's Daughter, Sharon Robinson #ReadYourWorld

 a Platinum Sponsor of Multicultural Children's Book Day.

-I'm excited to share my review of The Hero Two Doors Down as a part of Multicultural Children's Book Day (MCBD).
+This review of The Hero Two Doors Down is a part of Multicultural Children's Book Day (MCBD).
 The mission of MCBD is to raise awareness of the need to include children’s books that celebrate diversity on bookshelves at home and at school.

 The Hero Two Doors Down celebrates diversity by reminding us that friendship isn't bound by the color of a person's skin or the religious customs they observe.
 This heartwarming story is based on the true story of the friendship between Jackie Robinson, a legendary African American baseball player and a young Jewish boy named Steve Satlow, who looked to Jackie as a hero.

-HERE ARE SEVEN THEMES I FOUND WHILE READING THIS WONDERFUL BOOK
+SEVEN THEMES READERS WILL FIND WHILE READING THIS BOOK

 2. CIVIL RIGHTS